 Usually, you’ll find heavy cream as the creamy component, but to keep things dairy-free we use coconut milk.
 It’s incredible in Indian curries and I think you’ll love it too.
 Curries from South India sometimes include it, so it’s not completely off-base!

 I have a few authentic Indian curry recipes I love.
 However, I’m lucky if I make them once a year because they’re long and complicated with so many ingredients.

 Since we like to keep things simple around here, I finally developed a recipe that satisfies that craving for authentic flavor.
 But you can make this recipe without spending 1-2 hours in the kitchen.
 So let’s get straight to cooking!

 - Chicken – either boneless skinless chicken breast or chicken thighs work well in this curry.
 I used chicken breasts because it’s what I’ve had most often in Indian restaurants, but chicken thighs which are dark meat, are moister and easier not to overcook.
 Either option is equally tasty!

 - Spices – curry powder, cumin, turmeric, and garam masala make up the basic blend for this recipe.
 To keep it simple, just use ground spices from the jar.
-It’s common in authentic recipes to toast and grinds the spices.
+It’s common in authentic recipes to toast and grind the spices.
 But for a shortcut, I use ground spices and add them to the garlic-onion mixture to cook briefly instead.